Updated Feb 19, 2026

 • Team and Business Plans: These are designed for agencies and enterprises, offering support for multiple apps and additional resources.

-If you’re just starting out, the Free plan is a great choice.
-Once you’re ready to publish, the Starter plan is ideal for launching.
-Don’t forget to account for additional costs, like the $99/year Apple Developer fee and the one-time $25 fee for Google Play.
+If you're just starting out, the Free plan is a great choice for building and testing.
+Once you're ready to publish, the Starter plan at $36/month provides everything you need to launch.
+Don't forget to account for additional costs: the $99/year Apple Developer fee and the one-time $25 fee for Google Play.

 Designing Your App